 Policies you wrote in weeks 6–7 begin issuing.
 Your first carrier commission deposits hit.
 From here, the engine compounds — more activity, more apps, more income.

-Most committed full-time agents on my team are within range of their first contract promotion (55% → 65%) by the 90-day mark.
-That single promotion is a permanent 18% raise on every policy you write going forward.
+Most committed full-time agents on my team are within range of their first contract promotion (55% → 65%) by the 90-day mark — a permanent raise on every policy you write going forward.

 The biggest reason agents fail in this industry isn’t talent — it’s lack of support.
 On my team, you get a system, a schedule, and a mentor who’s actually invested in whether you make it.